 If you’re a batsman, watching the ball as it travels through the area is one of the most important things for you to learn how to do.
 A batsman who watches the ball well will be able to identify deliveries earlier, make positive foot movements and strike the ball with much greater accuracy.

 Watching the ball sounds very simple, but you would be amazed to realise how many batsmen struggle with it, or forget about it completely once they are out in the middle and under pressure.
 My aim in this post is to give you some tools you can use to train yourself to watch the ball a lot more closely, as well as improving your ability to react effectively to the deliveries that you face.
-If you can put all of my tips into practice, you will improve your ability to deal with skilful bowlers and increase your batting confidence as a result.
+If you can put all of my tips into practice, you will improve your ability to deal with skillful bowlers and increase your batting confidence as a result.

 My tips for watching the ball while batting in cricket are as follows: